channgo2203/channgo2203.github.io/_posts/2020-12-30-Xequation.md

 automatic and derives the estimated probability of how robust a model is w.r.t perturbations, called `statistical robustness`.

-The new technique combines the `model checking techniques with temporal logics` for probabilistic programs with an adaptation of `multi-level splitting`, a method for estimating the probability of rare events to the statistical robustness.
+The new technique combines the `temporal logics with time bounds`, a method for formalizing program specifications, with an adaptation of `multi-level splitting`, a method for estimating the probability of rare events to the statistical robustness.
 As a result, the framework provides a unifying `formalization of the perturbation` generation process and a definition of robustness from a formal methods perspective.
 An advantage of the technique is that it has an ability to scale to `much larger ML models`, e.g. deep neutral networks used in autonomous driving software stack, than formal methods approaches such as using an automated theorem prover.